France-ioi/algorea-devdoc/items/ui-workflow.md

 - the left menu (load the tree and load a subtree when "+" is pressed)
 - the content (right pane)

+It is currently assumed that the header of the right pane, which embed some elements which depends on the results, can be built from the left menu data.

 ## Loading the breadcrumb